 Video enables employees throughout the organization to better connect with senior leaders and gain deeper insights into business practices in a matter of minutes.
 In 2019, companies will seek to accelerate the impact of executive communications and foster more transparency from the top through both on-demand and live video.

-Live streaming software has made it possible for businesses to securely stream their own live events without hiring a third-party company to produce the event and without extra investment in specialized hardware and network infrastructure.
+Live streaming platforms have made it possible for businesses to securely stream their own live events without hiring a third-party company to produce the event and without extra investment in specialized hardware and network infrastructure.
 So we expect to see a surge in businesses using live streaming for more than just marketing in 2019 — live streaming will be used by L&D, corporate communications, investor relations, customer advocacy, and more because it’s powerful and far easier than it used to be.

 Recognized by Gartner four consecutive times, Panopto is a leader in enterprise video content management, offering businesses an all-in-one platform for recording, live streaming, sharing, and searching videos.
-Contact our team today to request a free 30-day trial of Panopto, and let us show you how you can use our video platform to support productivity within your organization.
+Contact our team today to request a free trial of Panopto, and let us show you how you can use our video platform to support productivity within your organization.